malcolmlett/malcolmlett.github.io/Focusing-on-the-why.md

 Another way of looking at this is that the top-down network calculates the back propagated errors.

 Thus, predictive coding is equivalent to the learning algorithm of a feed forward network.
-Except that PC is :
+Except that predictive coding is:
 - Biologically plausible, and
 - Doesn't require an external system to drive the learning, and
 - In an ART configuration has better protection against catastrophic forgetting, and, copes better with noise, and